The Hebrew Proficiency Exam allows test takers to fulfill the foreign language competency requirement by passing a foreign language exam.

 There are no test preparation materials available.
 The most successful way to prepare for any given test is to review your reading ability.
 It is also helpful if you have a friend to practice both listening and speaking of the language.

-$50.00 proctoring cost paid directly to the University Testing Center via RegisterBlast (this includes a non-refundable convenience fee of $3.50).
+$75.00 remote proctoring cost paid directly to the University Testing Center via RegisterBlast.

 To inquire about scheduling an appointment for the Hebrew Proficiency Exam, potential test takers must start by emailing email@example.com with their full name and UCF ID number (be sure to indicate “Hebrew Proficiency” in the subject line).